 Not all moms will need strengthening of the pelvic floor muscles following tears, but it's important to find out.
-Asymmetrical pelvic floor musculature will often result in incontinence.
+Asymmetrical pelvic floor musculature can create a dysfunctional pelvic floor.

 Most moms need to rehabilitate supporting musculature to the pelvic floor such as the abdominal wall and hip stabilizers in order to prevent incontinence and prolapse.

 Make sure you get the help you need to heal.